-The camping is great along with the fishing in most of the lakes, including Merrill Lake, there is a small gravel boat launch along with 4 campsites and a outhouse at the lake rec site.
+The camping is great along with the fishing in most of the lakes, including Merrill Lake, there is a small gravel boat launch along with 4 campsites and an outhouse at the lake rec site.
 The fishing is good and the scenery is great.
-There are many old trestles on the lake, i just love these old trestles, awesome to think of just how difficult they must have been to build, amazing.
-Fires are allowed (except During very dry times) but please bring your own wood, if possible.
-Otherwise, use only downed dead wood.
+There are many old trestles on the lake, I just love these old trestles, awesome to think of just how difficult they must have been to build, amazing.
+Fires are allowed (except during very dry times) but please bring your own wood, if possible.
+Otherwise, use only downed deadwood.

 Please leave your campsite in better condition than you found it.
 All too often, when we pull into a campsite, the first thing we do is clean up the mess left by others, garbage, broken bottles, even diapers are thrown into the forest.
 One must wonder what the parents of these people were like and how they could teach their offspring to have such poor respect for our natural spaces.